Pandalism/pandalism.github.io/_posts/2019-03-14-parallax-splash.md

 ## Second attempt
 I originally stayed away from using 3D transforms directly, mostly because I incorrectly assumed it was still a relatively unsupported CSS3 feature.
 However, a quick check on [caniuse.com](https://caniuse.com/#feat=transforms3d) shows that actually 90% of current browsers fully support it already, with most desktop browsers being capable of doing it since ~2010 (except for IE, which took another 4 years as per usual).
 Since I was using animations and other weirder CSS elements then I thought might as well use the full potential of CSS3 transforms.
 Finding how to fall back smoothly for non css3 browsers was left for another day.
+Now after tweaking the container and layer structure a little its left much simpler, with a `perspective`, `rotateX` and `rotateY` css stylings applied to the main container, and then a `translateZ` applied to the individual layers to set the distances.

 ### Credit